mlresearch/mlresearch.github.io/README.md

 ```bash
 create_volume.sh XX conf101
 ```

 This should ```rsync``` the files from the proceedings to a new directory ```vXX``` which it creates.
 It then creates the relevant ```gh-pages``` branch on github and moves the proceedings into place.
 Run this script from a sub-directory where you want the repo to be hosted on your machine (for example in my case I run it in ```/home/username/mlresearch/```).

+Once this is done, as a courtesy, set the default branch in the repo to be ```gh-pages``` that way the proceedings shows up when you go to the relevant github repo (as opposed to the master branch which is nearly empty).
+Unfortunately it seems this has to be done by the web interface (Go to repo, click settings, click branch, select gh-pages as default).

 And there you have it, the proceedings should now be online.